-The BLM developed a new alternative in response to the Court's ruling and published a Draft Supplemental EIS on July 15, 2022 for a 45 day public comment period, which ended on August 29, 2022.
-The new alternative reduced the total number of drill sites to four and made other project refinements to reduce impacts consistent with the Court's direction.
-BLM is working on preparing responses to public comments and anticipates publishing the Final Supplemental EIS in the fourth quarter.
-There is a mandatory 30 day waiting period between the Final SEIS and publication of a Record of Decision.
-For more information, contact the BLM's project manager, Stephanie Rice, at srice@blm.gov.
+The BLM developed a new alternative (Alternative E) in response to the Court's ruling and published a Draft Supplemental EIS on July 15, 2022 for a 45-day public comment period, which ended on August 29, 2022.
+The new alternative reduces the total number of drill sites to four and made other project refinements to reduce impacts consistent with the Court's direction.
+BLM is working on preparing responses to public comments and anticipates publishing the Final Supplemental EIS expeditiously.
+There is a mandatory 30-day waiting period between the publication of the Final SEIS and the issuance of a Record of Decision.
+For more information, contact the BLM's project manager, Carrie Cecil, at ccecil@blm.gov.